sibeshkar/sibeshkar.github.io/content/notes/unbounded.md

 While arguably these universalities are at play for all sorts of tasks - from the mundane to the profound - their utility becomes truly clear when one examines the problem of [extreme generalization](https://blog.mayalabs.io/benchmark), or discovering new knowledge that does not resemble anything in past training experience.

 New discovery requires finding a new underlying explanation for two or more things that are assumed to have nothing in common, and then using that explanation to extrapolate a prediction about how the world works.
-For example, gravitational waves were an early prediction from Einstein's general relativity equations, that took ~100 years to experimentally verify.
+For example, gravitational waves were an early prediction from Einstein's discovery of general relativity equations, that took ~100 years to experimentally verify.

 This needs a causal understanding of unrelated things, a world model of them that can be malleably updated on the go, with sparse data, in order to compare and find a common subgraph between them.